 Our Alcohol Addiction Treatment Process

-The process for alcohol addiction treatment at Positive Sobriety Institute is comprehensive, tested, and highly effective.
+The process for alcohol addiction treatment in Chicago at Positive Sobriety Institute is comprehensive, tested, and highly effective.
 Containing three primary components, we are committed to providing the best standard of care to all that enter our center.